-These programs are carried out at community centers, housing complexes and faith-based organizations at no charge to seniors 60 years and older, who either have a chronic disease or are caring for someone with a chronic disease.
+These programs are delivered at community centers, housing complexes and faith-based organizations at no charge to seniors 60 years and older, who either have a chronic disease or are caring for someone with a chronic disease.
 These programs are made possible through the collaboration of many organizations who contribute to the basic implementation requirements.

 Living Healthy/Tomando Control de su Salud